 - Comfortable on the skin

 Ticking fabrics may share key features, but they all have their own unique qualities.
 Think carefully about how you’ll be using your ticking fabric, to ensure you choose the right material for you.
-Once you’ve decided, you can easily custom print your fabric online in the classic stripe pattern, or using a beautiful new design.
+Once you’ve decided, you can easily print your design on ticking material online in the classic stripe pattern or using a beautiful new design.